Complete Gout Diet Guide: What to Eat and Avoid for Better Uric Acid Control

 Key Takeaways

-- Remember: diet supports but does not replace medication therapy
+• Remember: diet can help with gout, but it does not replace needed medications

 When Diet Isn’t Enough

-While dietary modifications are essential, most gout patients require urate-lowering therapy (ULT) to achieve target uric acid levels below 6 mg/dL (or 5 mg/dL for severe disease).
-Medications like allopurinol, febuxostat, or pegloticase work alongside dietary changes for optimal control.
-Always consult your healthcare provider before making significant dietary changes or adjusting medications.
+While dietary modifications are essential, most people with gout require urate-lowering therapy (ULT) to achieve target uric acid levels below 6 mg/dL (or 5 mg/dL for severe disease).
+Medications like allopurinol, febuxostat, or pegloticase can be used alongside dietary changes for optimal control.
+Be sure to consult your healthcare provider before making significant dietary changes or adjusting medications.